Hair by Mr. Bean of London: Production

-Act 1 inspired the Mr. Bean: The Animated Series episode "Haircut".
+Act 1 inspired the Mr. Bean: The Animated Series episode "Haircut", while Act 2 inspired the Mr. Bean: The Animated Series episode "Scrapper Cleans Up".
 A train scene inspired by Act 3 was featured in the film Mr. Bean's Holiday.

 Broadcast

 "Hair by Mr. Bean of London" was first released on VHS in 1995 as a video exclusive and until 2006, it was the only episode never to air on any British television network.
-This episode was broadcast overseas and received its Irish premiere on RTÉ One in 2005 - it also aired on ABC in Australia in August 2001 and on TV3 in New Zealand in November 2001..
+This episode was broadcast overseas and received its Irish premiere on RTÉ One in 2005—it also aired on ABC in Australia in August 2001 and on TV3 in New Zealand in November 2001..

 The episode was first screened on United Kingdom television on 13 August 2006, when it was shown on satellite, pay TV and cable channel Comedy Central Extra (then known as Paramount Comedy 2) and 25 August 2006 on Nickelodeon UK but for some time, it remained the only full-length episode not to air on terrestrial television in the UK.
 It has since been broadcast on ITV3 and ITV4.